Walk Window vs Checking the Weather App: Why Raw Data Isn't Enough

 Does Walk Window use the same weather data as my weather app?

-Walk Window uses Open-Meteo for weather forecast data, which aggregates from the same global weather models (GFS, ECMWF, etc.) that power most consumer weather apps.
-The raw data is similar — the difference is interpretation.
+Walk Window uses Open-Meteo for forecast data, which pulls from the same global weather sources (GFS, ECMWF, etc.) that power most consumer weather apps.
+The underlying forecast is similar — the difference is what we do with it.

-Can I still see the raw weather data in Walk Window?
+Can I still see the raw weather in Walk Window?

 Yes.
-The hourly timeline shows temperature, wind, humidity, and other conditions alongside the walk score.
-You get both the recommendation and the data behind it.
+The hourly timeline shows temperature, wind, humidity, and other conditions alongside the walk window.
+You see both the call and the conditions behind it.

 Is Walk Window free?